Frequently Asked Questions

 How many subjects can I study?

-For GCSE/IGCSE, students can study a maximum of four subjects, while for AS/A2 the maximum is three subjects.
+For GCSE/IGCSE, students can study a maximum of five subjects, while for A Level the maximum is two subjects.

 How many students are there in a class?

 For GCSE/IGCSE subjects there is a maximum of ten students per class.
 For AS/A2 subjects, the maximum is eight students.

 We believe that a class size smaller than the usual school class size is beneficial to allow students time to ask questions and gain confidence through receiving more individual attention.

 If I am unable to attend a session or if I come late, what will I miss?